 He told investigators that he stopped firing when he felt Vick was no longer a threat.
 He denied saying anything to coworkers about Vick’s face or taking any pleasure in shooting it.
 He also denied accounts by coworkers that he sought certification to use a shotgun on patrol because he had already taken part in on-duty killings using a handgun and a rifle, and wanted to use a third type of weapon so, as one put it, “he can kill another person and be three for three.”

 “Officer [redaction] stated that Officer Madrigal is not joking when he makes these comments, he is ‘dead serious.’”

+Vick’s family doesn’t understand how Denver police simply forgot to report Madrigal’s decision to resign while under investigation to POST any more than they understand how he remains a certified officer.
 As state law stands, there is likely nothing about his behavior that could cause him to be decertified.
-Although alarming to fellow officers and his supervisors, it didn’t cross into criminality, untruthfulness or the other, very narrow criteria POST needs an officer’s misconduct to meet in order to revoke their certification.
+While it was alarming to fellow officers and his supervisors, it didn’t cross into criminality, untruthfulness or the other, very narrow criteria POST needs an officer’s misconduct to meet in order to revoke their certification.

-“If he has the opportunity to do it again, he absolutely will,” Devyn Vick says.
+“If he has the opportunity to do it again, he absolutely will,” Vick’s sister Devyn Vick says.
 “It’s a game to him, and his bodies are trophies is the way I see it.”